Mattress Durability Guide: How Long Does a Mattress Last?

 You know your pet, so I’ll leave this one up to you.
 However, I would strongly recommend that you consider purchasing your pet a bed of its own, especially if they are prone to shedding or are very hyper as this can increase the chances of a spill or other type of accident.

 Take measures to avoid bed bugs.
 Of course, none of us want to pick up these nasty critters, but we often overlook ways in which they can be acquired.
 For starters, pay special attention to the mattress and bedding when you sleep away from home as bed bugs will hitchhike.
+It’ll pay to do research on how to detect and get rid of bed bugs.
 Furthermore, consider purchasing a bug-proof mattress encasement.
 The Environmental Protection Agency offers a few tips to recognize the signs of bed bugs, and these include:

 - Small red stains on sheets (squished bed bugs)